Make Your Resume Pop: Timeless Tips - Get Noticed!

 The skill section may sound easy – you’re just making a list of things that you’re able to do particularly well.
 Everyone knows what they’re good at, right?
 Not quite.

-Pay attention to job listings and adjust your skills to better match the listing you’re applying to.
+Pay attention to job descriptions and adjust your resume skills to better match the needs of the position.
 If the role is particularly technical, weigh your skill section towards your applicable hard skills.
 If the role is something like sales or account management, make sure to include key soft skills like communication or organization.

 Your skills section is the best place to make sure you match your resume’s keywords with the keywords required by the ATS.
 For ideas on what skills employers are looking for, check out this post on the best skills to put on your resume.